chuvincent/random-thoughts/README.md

 # Growing with experience
 While throughout my career I've always taken on software development roles (either as an individual contributor or a leader), I have worked in a handful of different industries and disciplines.

 15 years ago I worked on biomedical imaging, when it was a relatively new field.
 And at Electronic Arts, I worked on gameplay and animation for various console game titles, including FIFA.
 And at Apple, I worked on MS Office compatibility and icloud.com.
 For 7 years, I worked at a company called Visier.
 Visier is a SaaS People Analytics company, and the platform provides data driven insights to different aspects of a workforce - from recruiting to compensation, or performance management and turnover.
-Most recently, I worked at Later.com and learned a lot a out social media marketing.
+Most recently, I worked at Later.com and learned a lot about social media marketing.

 I believe it’s crucial to stay curious and keep learning.
 The marketing agencies space is yet another new area to me.
 I look forward to having a deeper understanding of the users, their pain points, and how to help them with their businesses.